We have broken the different stages of labor up into 3 separate stages, each having their own experiences.

-Toward the end of active labor your baby may begin to descend if he/she hasn't already
+Toward the end of active labor your baby may begin to descend if he/she hasn’t already started doing so.

 As with the early stage of labor it is almost impossible to give an exact time frame for how long the active stage lasts, but if you were having an average normal labor then you could estimate that the active stage would last for about 6 hours, if this was your first pregnancy.
 This of course assumes that you have not been given any medication which may help speed up the labor process.